davidchesnut/sp-general-docs/docs/how-to-apply-styles-to-page-fields-in-sharepoint-2013.md

 1. Browse to your publishing site.

 2. In the upper-right corner of the page, choose **Settings**, and then choose **Design Manager**.

 3. In Design Manager, in the left navigation pane, choose **Edit Page Layouts**.

 4. Choose the page layout on which the RichHtmlField page field will reside.

 5. In the upper-right corner of the server-side preview, choose **Snippet Gallery**.

 6. On the ribbon, choose **Page Fields**, and then choose a page field of the type **RichHtmlField**.

-7. In the property grid, expand the  **Misc** section, and then change the **PrefixStyleSheet** property to a value other than **ms-rte**—for example, change the value to be  **customstyle**.
+7. In the property grid, expand the **Misc**section, and then change the**PrefixStyleSheet**property to a value other than**ms-rte**—for example, change the value to be **customstyle**.

-    > [!Important]
+    > [!IMPORTANT]
 > This property value must be all lowercase.
 8. Choose **Update**.

 9. On the left side of the Snippet Gallery, choose **Copy to Clipboard**.

 10. In the mapped network drive on your computer, open the HTML page layout in your HTML editor.

-    > [!Note]
+    > [!NOTE]
 > For more information, see  [How to: Map a network drive to the SharePoint 2013 Master Page Gallery](how-to-map-a-network-drive-to-the-sharepoint-2013-master-page-gallery.md).
 11. In the HTML page layout, paste the HTML snippet inside **PlaceHolderMain**.

 12. Save the HTML page layout.
 The changes to the HTML file are synced to the associated .aspx page layout.

     At this point, if a content author creates or edits a page based on this page layout, no styles are available on the ribbon of the HTML editor because this specific page field uses only styles that begin with the new prefix **customstyle**, but those styles have not yet been defined.

 13. On the server, browse to the following location and open HtmlEditorStyles.css:

     C:\\Program Files\\Common Files\\Microsoft Shared\\Web Server Extensions\\15\\TEMPLATE\\LAYOUTS\\1033\\STYLES

     It's useful to view the default styles, understand how they're written, and possibly reuse some of them by copying them to your style sheet and then modifying them.
-If you do this, replace the default  **ms-rte** prefix with your own prefix.
+If you do this, replace the default **ms-rte**prefix with your own prefix.

-    > [!Important]
+    > [!IMPORTANT]
 > Do not modify the default style sheet, HtmlEditorStyles.css.
 This style sheet provides styles for every RichHtmlField in the farm.
 Also, service updates or an upgrade may overwrite this file, causing you to lose any changes.
 14. In your style sheet, create a list of new styles that start with the new prefix.

-    For example, if  **customstyle** is the new prefix, your style sheet might contain the following style.
+    For example, if **customstyle**is the new prefix, your style sheet might contain the following style.